 In order to reduce repeat offending, legislative provisions are in place such that sentencing for second or subsequent offences is enhanced.
-Table T1.1.1 illustrates the variations in penalties for crimes.
-For example, under Section 3A of the MDA, 1977, in relation to a conviction on indictment for cannabis, a second offence can result in a fine not exceeding €2,540, which is double that which may be given for a first offence.
+Table T1.1.1.1 illustrates the variations in penalties for drug-related crimes.
+For example, under Section 3A of the MDA, 1977, in relation to a conviction on indictment for cannabis (section 27(a)) a second offence can result in a fine not exceeding €2,500, which is double that which may be given for a first offence.
 A third offence can result in a fine that the court considers appropriate, or imprisonment for a term not exceeding 3 years, or both a fine and imprisonment.
 See Section T3.2 of this workbook for recent figures for recidivism in Ireland.